CK-Build/CKli/README.md

      > 4 SC => C:/dev/CK
 ```

-To open a World, you can type its number and press `enter`.

-On World the opening, CKli will automatically clone all the repositories of SC.
+To open a World, you can type its number and press `enter`: CKli will automatically clone all
+the repositories of SC.
+Press `enter` again and (since you are _inside_ the SC stack) the SC's
+repositories with their respective statuses are listed.

 :tada: You are now ready to operate on a World.
 To see what you can do, please head to the [Common Usages](docs/Common_Usage.md).